awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.dcv.md

 Possible choices: `connect`

 **Note**
+OS support changes for the `pcluster dcv` command in different AWS ParallelCluster versions:
 Support for the `pcluster dcv` command on `centos8` was added in AWS ParallelCluster version 2\.10\.0\.
-Support for NICE DCV on AWS Graviton\-based instances was added in AWS ParallelCluster version 2\.9\.0\.
+Support for the `pcluster dcv` command on AWS Graviton\-based instances was added in AWS ParallelCluster version 2\.9\.0\.
 Support for the `pcluster dcv` command on `ubuntu1804` was added in AWS ParallelCluster version 2\.6\.0\.
 Support for the `pcluster dcv` command on `centos7` was added in AWS ParallelCluster version 2\.5\.0\.

 ## Named arguments<a name="pcluster.dcv.namedarg"></a>